Powerlifting isn’t just for insanely strong fitness pros. Learn the benefits of trying the strength sport and how you can get started.

 How to get started with powerlifting

 Ready to give powerlifting the old college try?
-First things first, start training with a barbell — even if it’s not loaded with additional weight, suggests Ribble.
+First things first, start training with a barbell — even if it’s not loaded with any additional weight, suggests Ribble.
 If you enjoy it, then hire a coach, either online or IRL, particularly if you’re serious about competing, she says.
 “There are a lot of logistics to navigate at a meet and it can be intimidating, so having someone to help you out with programming, coaching you through your technique, and helping you [at the competition] is helpful,” adds Su.

 If you’re on the fence about competing, check out or participate in a local non-sanctioned meet, suggests Ribble.
 “In order to compete in one of the big federations’ competitions, you have to be a member and they’re expensive,” she says.
 “Local meets that give you a taste of what powerlifting looks like.
 It will be run very similarly to a sanctioned powerlifting meet, without the pressure or cost of the national federation.”

-And most importantly, don’t allow any of your insecurities stop you from dipping your toes into powerlifting.
+And most importantly, don’t allow any of your insecurities to stop you from dipping your toes into powerlifting.
 “Don’t think that you have to get your body weight to a certain weight or get your numbers on the bar to a certain weight because you can start at any point,” says Su.
 “The biggest thing is just to try.”

 (Credit for Hero and Feature Image: Anastase Maragos/Unsplash)